aws-samples/amazon-documentdb-samples/README.md

 This GitHub repository contains code samples that demonstrate how to use Amazon DocumentDB.
 Each sample includes a README file that explains how to run and use the sample.

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.